amsetty/Squirrel-Tracker/README.md

 ## Project Description

-Using the 2018 Central Park Squirrel Census Data, Squirrel Tracker maintains a database of all squirrel sightings with functionality to update existing sightings as well as add new sightings.
-Additionally, our Squirrel Tracker has a map display of Central Park that displays sightings, as well as a statistics page that shows a snapshot of the accumulated squirrel sighting data.
+Using the 2018 Central Park Squirrel Census Data, Squirrel Tracker maintains a database of all squirrel sightings with functionality to update existing sightings as well as add new sightings.Our Squirrel Tracker also has a map display of Central Park that displays sightings, as well as a statistics page that shows a snapshot of the accumulated squirrel sighting data.
+Addtionally,we have incorporated management commands to import and export the databases using path argument.

 ## Group Name & Section
 Project Studio 54 (i.e. Group 54), Section 001